- Sheryl Ness

-January is the perfect time to warm up your kitchen with the smells of fresh baked scones.
-It's really cold in Minnesota this weekend and so it seems like a great day to make my strawberry white chocolate scones.
+It's always a perfect time to warm up your kitchen with the smells of fresh-baked scones.
+It's really blustery today in Minnesota and so it seems like a great day to make scones.
 It's one of my favorite treats on the weekend.
 I love to put on a pot of tea and cozy up with a good book and that's all I need for a few hours!

-5 tablespoons cold butter (cut into small pieces)
+5 tablespoons cold butter (cut into small pieces, or grate with a cheese grater)

 2 cups all-purpose flour